DCA - Dunton Community Association

 In terms of land area Dunton Wayletts is predominantly an agricultural community, but it is also the location of two well-known wedding venues, the Langdon Nature Reserve, some small businesses and about 250 homes, many of which are mobile homes sited on Dunton Park.

-That extension would obliterate Dunton Wayletts as a village and unnecessarily destroy over one thousand years of local history.
+The combined effect of these two developments would be to obliterate Dunton Wayletts as a village and unnecessarily destroy over one thousand years of local history.
 Above all it would alter beyond recognition the only village in South-East Essex that still retains its original Saxon linear shape.